 Step 4: Additional Documentation

 Roughly one out of every three applicants filing the FAFSA is randomly selected for a process called verification by the Central Processing System (CPS).
 Students selected will see an asterisk (*) next to their EFC on the SAR.
-Students selected for verification are required to provide additional documentation to the Office of Financial Aid before their file can be completed and any aid distributed.
+Students selected for verification are required to provide additional documentation to the Financial Aid before their file can be completed and any aid distributed.
 Students will be notified by the Office of Admissions and Financial Aid if they need to submit any documentation.

 Step 5: Award Notification